oopsmonk/documentation/getting-started/1.0/understanding-iota/nodes.md

 All transactions must be attached to two existing transactions in the Tangle.

-To request tip transactions from the Tangle, clients use the node's API.
+To request tip transactions from the Tangle, clients use the node's `getTransactionsToApprove` API endpoint.

 All IOTA node software includes an algorithm for selecting tip transactions.
 These algorithms aim to select valid tip transactions with the best chance of being confirmed.